 Up skirting and down blousing are criminal offences.
-They involve taking pictures of someone's genitals, buttocks or other intimate images under their clothing without them knowing, either for sexual gratification or in order to humiliate, or distress, the individual
+They involve taking pictures of someone's genitals, buttocks or other intimate images under their clothing without them

 If up skirting or down blousing is suspected, then any concerns must be reported in line with our safeguarding procedures.